 Tosca, Austin Lyric Opera: “Her aria “Vissi d’arte” is astoundingly sung and acted, and her unspoken moment of fear and uncertainty at the end of the act is chilling and suspenseful.”

 Tosca, Austin Lyric Opera: “The piercing power of Byers made for a spectacular conclusion that provoked a well deserved standing ovation from the audience.”

-Sara Ann Mitchell, soprano signing Oscar – Austin audiences enjoyed Mitchell last season in her role as Gianetta in Donizetti’s The Elixir of Love.
-Mitchell, an emerging coloratura soprano, is known for her shimmering voice and engaging stage presence.
+Sara Ann Mitchell, soprano singing Oscar – Austin audiences enjoyed Mitchell last season in her role as Gianetta in Donizetti’s The Elixir of Love.
+Mitchell, a coloratura soprano, is known for her shimmering voice and engaging stage presence.